Skerga/DependencyInjection/Readme.md

 If a service with the basetype of Node is registered, either by using `services.AddSingleton<MyNode>():` or `services.AddHostedService<MyNode>();` then this Node will be added to the `SceneTree` as a child of the `DependencyInjection` Node.

+## Licence
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Skerga/Godot.DependencyInjection/blob/main/LICENSE) file for more information.